 “My veganism is really centered in a very human, animal rights, justice lens that recognizes that industrialized, large-scale food systems uphold unsustainable futures, which inherently punishes a lot of people and animals in the supply chain,” Isaias tells Refinery29.
 To a combined following of 121,000 on TikTok and Instagram, they discuss issues of environmental racism, food injustice, and vegan capitalism.
 To Isaias, the heart of veganism is the idea that our current food system isn’t working — for the environment, for animals, and for us.

 “In recognizing veganism, we’re acknowledging that these systems are unjust and they were never designed to ethically and really pay people living wages to feed us properly,” Isaias says.
 “You’re divesting away from a system that is overproducing large amounts of meat.
 You are helping to really restore localized ecosystems, which is supporting those that are around you, supporting local farmers’ markets.
-And the other environmental benefit is recognizing that the waterway streams and the air quality levels in industrial settings are often built nearby low-income communities of colour.”
+And the other environmental benefit is recognizing that the waterway streams and the air quality levels in industrial settings are often built nearby low-income communities of color.”

 According to the Food Empowerment Project, corporations often build their facilities in these communities.
 This contributes to industrial pollution which, in turn, impacts their respiratory health, access to clean water, and quality of life.
 For example, in North Carolina, pig farms are so ubiquitous that hogs outnumber the state’s human population.
 Due to the sheer number of hogs, North Carolina has sweeping landscapes dotted by farms filled with manure, which can lead to widespread respiratory and intestinal illness, reports the Institute for Agriculture and Trade Policy.
 “Hog operations are usually in BIPOC communities, and these communities are just sitting in pig waste,” says Jessica.